gnosis/dex-research/dFusion/dFusionSpec.md

 Each time a solution is submitted to the anchor contract, of course, the submitter also needs to bond himself.
 If he provides the solution, he also has to provide in the next process step the balance update information and has to answer any challenge request.

-### Balance updates after trade execution
+### Verifying batch price and trade execution (zkSnark)

 After the price submission period, the best solution with the highest trading surplus will be chosen by the anchor contract.
 The submitter of this solution needs to do 2 steps:

 1) posting the full solution into the ethereum chain as payload.
-The solution is a price vector P, a new balanceRootHash with the updated account balances, a vector of trading surpluss (VV) for each order.
+The solution is a price vector P, a new stateHash with the updated account balances, a vector of trading surpluss (VV) for each order.

 | P | Token_1:Token_1 | ... | Token_N:Token_1|
 | --- | --- | --- | --- |